Abhishek4666/repo1-dbda/README.md

 This is first repo.
 It contains 3 files.
-Two are python files and one is image.
+Two are python files and one is image file.